Coursera 강의 “Machine Learning with TensorFlow on Google Cloud Platform” 중 세 번째 코스인 Intro to TensorFlow의 1주차 강의노트입니다.

 What is TensorFlow?

-• The nodes represent mathematical operations.(ex. add)
+represent mathematical operations.(ex. add) - The

-• The edges represent the input and output of mathematical operations.
+represent the input and output of mathematical operations.

 Benefits of a Directed Graph

-• Directed acyclic graph(DAG) is a language-independent representation of the code in model.
+- Directed acyclic graph(DAG) is a

-• TensorFlow can insert send and receive nodes to distribute the graph across machines.
+insert send and receive nodes

-• TensorFlow Lite provides on-device inference of ML models on mobile devices and is available for a variety of hardware.
+where necessary. - TensorFlow Lite provides on-device inference of ML models on mobile devices and is available for a variety of hardware.

-• TensorFlow supports federated learning.
+- TensorFlow supports

 TensorFlow API Hierarchy